-Title: M/503/5667 Process greengrocery products for sale in a retail environment Level: 2 Credit value: 7 GLH: 17 Learning outcomes The learner will: Assessment criteria The learner can: 1.
-Be able to prepare greengrocery products for sale Explain the importance of keeping greengrocery products in a hygienic condition when preparing them for sale Explain the importance of protecting greengrocery products from damage when preparing them for sale Handle greengrocery products: hygienically in ways that protect them from damage Remove unwanted packaging from greengrocery products Remove unwanted parts of greengrocery products to make products as attractive as possible to customers Deal with any greengrocery products that do not meet the organisation's quality standards, in line with organisational procedures Weigh greengrocery products accurately, when weighing is required Sort greengrocery products according to type and quality Package greengrocery products in line with organisational requirements for presentation Place unwanted packaging and waste from greengrocery products in the designated places for recycling
+Title: M/503/5667 Process greengrocery products for sale in a retail environment Level: 2 Credit value: 7 GLH: 17 Learning outcomes The learner will: Assessment criteria The learner can: Be able to prepare greengrocery products for sale 1.1 Explain the importance of keeping greengrocery products in a hygienic condition when preparing them for sale 1.2 Explain the importance of protecting greengrocery products from damage when preparing them for sale 1.3 Handle greengrocery products: hygienically in ways that protect them from damage 1.4 Remove unwanted packaging from greengrocery products 1.5 Remove unwanted parts of greengrocery products to make products as attractive as possible to customers 1.6 Deal with any greengrocery products that do not meet the organisation's quality standards, in line with organisational procedures 1.7 Weigh greengrocery products accurately, when weighing is required 1.8 Sort greengrocery products according to type and quality 1.9 Package greengrocery products in line with organisational requirements for presentation 1.10 Place unwanted packaging and waste from greengrocery products in the designated places for recycling

-Be able to replenish displays of greengrocery products 2.1 Perform checks to ensure that the designated display areas for greengrocery products are clean before replenishing them with stock 2.2 Arrange greengrocery products: in the designated display area for each product in ways that will attempt to attract in ways that will attempt to attract customers to buy them 2.3 Perform checks to ensure that the ticketing and coding of greengrocery products contain accurate information about products and prices 3.
-Be able to maintain the quality of greengrocery products on display 3.1 Carry out regular checks of the quality and shelf life of greengrocery products on display 3.2 Place greengrocery products in the designated places for recycling when they have little or no shelf life or have deteriorated in quality 3.3 Rotate the stock of greengrocery items according to the shelf life of those items Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who are responsible for processing greengrocery products for display in a retail environment.
-Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence.
-Simulation is not allowed for any performance evidence within this unit.
+Be able to replenish displays of greengrocery products 2.1 Perform checks to ensure that the designated display areas for greengrocery products are clean before replenishing them with stock 2.2 Arrange greengrocery products: in the designated display area for each product in ways that will attempt to attract customers to buy them 2.3 Perform checks to ensure that the ticketing and coding of greengrocery products contain accurate information about products and prices Be able to maintain the quality of greengrocery products on display 3.1 Carry out regular checks of the quality and shelf life of greengrocery products on display 3.2 Place greengrocery products in the designated places for recycling when they have little or no shelf life or have deteriorated in quality 3.3 Rotate the stock of greengrocery items according to the shelf life of those items Additional information about this unit N/A Unit aim (s) This unit assesses the occupational competence of individuals who are responsible for processing greengrocery products for display in a retail environment.
+Assessment requirements specified by a sector or regulatory body (if appropriate) This unit requires workplace assessment of occupational competence. construction and the appropriately Simulation is not allowed for any performance evidence within this unit.
 If the assessor is unable to make judgements about the specialist skills and knowledge covered by this unit, expert witness testimony must be sought from a person with suitable current experience, to confirm the candidate's competence.
-Greengrocery products are to include all of the following: vegetables fruit salad
+Greengrocery products are to include all of the following: